-Deploy a Vite 3 project
+Deploy a Vite 3 site

 In this guide, you will learn how to start a new project using Vite 3, and deploy it to Cloudflare Pages.